 For a Real Estate Fund Issuer, this form of loan is a replacement for a series of typical mortgage obligations across a portfolio of assets.
 It allows the commercial real estate firm ready access to the debt required to acquire properties quickly, without the typical lengthy closing times associated with mortgage financing.
 A credit facility agreement will establish “underwriting standards” required for the acquisition of new real estate assets and establishes the cross-collateralization.
 For a Lender, it is important to note that the key lending criteria are a combination of the overall property portfolio’s “loan-to value ratio” (LTV) and the “debt service coverage ratio” (DSCR).
 This means that stronger performing properties have the potential to support weaker performing properties.
 When the real estate credit facility loan is structured as an “unsecured loan” it will be a “senior unsecured loan” secured by the “unencumbered asset pool” meaning that there are no other debts or mortgages senior to the “Credit Facility”.
 In this way in the event of default or bankruptcy the credit facility gets paid first, in the same way a secured first mortgage has priority.

 What is the “Portfolio Debt Exception”?
-And why can REICI pay 5.5% Interest to non-U.S. Investors with no 30% Withholding Tax Requirement?
+And why can REICI pay out 5.5% Interest to non-U.S. Investors with no 30% Withholding Tax Requirement?

 Because of a relatively obscure IRS exemption called the “Portfolio Debt Exception”, portfolio interest is entirely exempt from the 30 percent U.S. withholding tax.
 To qualify as portfolio interest, the loan must be from a foreign lender and must meet several requirements.
 The main requirement as it pertains to a Debt STO is that the debt must be in “Registered Form”.
 Meaning, the original and subsequent beneficial owners must be recorded in book-entry form.
-This requirement is solved perfectly with STO blockchain technology.

 What are REICI’s Underwriting Standards?